-Well I don’t need much of an excuse to get out for some shooting so we looked at the weather forcasts which were dire for the East but OK for the West and decided on my old standby Cwm Orthin.
+Well I don’t need much of an excuse to get out for some shooting so we looked at the weather forecasts which were dire for the East but OK for the West and decided on my old standby Cwm Orthin.

-I don’t think I’ve ever been to Cwm Orthin and not gone away with something worthwhile, there is something about the place that seems to suit my style I suppose and as I’ve been coming here since my film and darkroom days I guess I still see the place in black and white.
+I don’t think I’ve ever been to Cwm Orthin and not gone away with something worthwhile, there is something about the place that seems to suit my style I suppose and as I’ve been coming here since my film and darkroom days I guess I still think of the place in black and white.

 I commented once that the buildings are decaying rapidly but that is not the worst of it.

 One shot I particularly wanted to try this time was of an old iron winding gear that had laid in the Llyn for at least 25 years that I had known of.

 This time it was nowhere to be seen.

 This is not the sort of thing that could be casually moved or stolen, it must have required a vehicle to drag it from the water and at least a pick up truck to take it away.

 No doubt the rising price of scrap metal has something to do with it but it was far more valuable in the context of this place than converted to a few notes in someone’s pocket.

 Fortunately some relics still remain, although I wonder for how long.